kalpana-sivakumar-p/kalpana-sivakumar-p/README.md

 # Hi, I'm Kalpana 👋
-### Product Marketer · GTM Strategist · AI-Native PMM
+### Product Marketing · GTM Strategy · AI-Native · Sales enablement

 I build frameworks that turn complex technology into commercial traction.
 My work sits at the intersection of **product positioning & messaging**, **sales enablement**, and **go-to-market strategy** — with a bias toward AI-powered workflows and data-driven decision making.